fayssal93/fastapi-docker-traefik/README.md

 ### Development

-Build the images and spin up the containers :
+Build the images and spin up the containers:

 ```sh
 $ docker-compose up -d --build